Kristina01111000/Drws_site/README.md

 Finalize scorecard page - nearly there

-- Make some questions about the chair exercise for the quiz
 - get confirmation on quiz for the 3rd lesson
 - Make quiz for the 4th lesson
 - Make quiz for the 5th lesson